Characterizing AI-Generated Misinformation on Social Media: Data and Methods

-For our data collection, we filtered all Community Notes rated as helpful, resulting in a dataset of \num{91452} community fact-checked posts.
-We downloaded both the source posts and all attached media (\ie, images and videos).
-To retrieve additional metadata about the fact-checked posts, we mapped the referenced \textit{tweetID} to the original source tweet via the X Research API.
-This includes key attributes such as the number of retweets, likes and, impressions, the type of attached media as well as details about the author's profile such as the follower count, followee count, total tweet count, account age, and verification status.
-In addition, we estimated the authors' political partisanship and misinformation exposure on social media using the method proposed by \citet{Mosleh.2022}.
+For our data collection, we filtered all Community Notes rated as helpful, resulting in a dataset of \num{94343} for \num{82076} source posts. .
+To retrieve additional metadata about the fact-checked posts, we mapped the referenced \textit{postID} to the original source post via the X Research API.
+This includes key attributes such as the number of reposts, likes, and impressions, the type of attached media, as well as details about the author's profile, including follower count, followee count, total post count, account age, and verification status.
+We further downloaded all attached media (\ie, images, and videos).
+Finally, we estimated the authors' political partisanship and misinformation exposure on social media using the method proposed by \citet{Mosleh.2022}.
 Partisanship scores range from $-1$ (Democrat) to $+1$ (Republican) and are based on the number of Democratic and Republican public figures followed by each user.
 The misinformation exposure score ($[0,1]$) is derived from the proportion of followed public figures that have been rated false by PolitiFact.\footnote{We use the method available at \url{https://github.com/mmosleh/minfo-exposure}.
-Due to X API restrictions, partisanship and misinformation expose could only be calculated for authors of \num{32070} posts in our dataset.}
+Due to X API restrictions, partisanship and misinformation expose could only be calculated for authors of \num{27985} posts in our dataset.}

-\subsection{Identification of AI-generated misinformation}
+\subsection{Identification of AI-generated Misinformation}

-To distinguish AI-generated content from other misleading posts, we implemented an LLM-based identification approach.
-Specifically, we deployed an OpenAI Assistant (based on \textit{gpt-4-turbo}), which was given the task of identifying whether a Community Note refers to AI-generated content.
-The assistant was instructed to act as a ``professional annotator specializing on annotating social media content.''
-The task was complemented by a clear description of what is to be understood as AI-generated content.
-For each case, it returned a binary classification (``yes'' or ``no'') of whether or not is AI-generated (see \emph{SI, Sec.}~\nameref{sec:identification_prompt} for the full prompt).